emmanuel-karanja/WebSocketLib/Readme.md

 * **BrokeredConnectionManager**
   Subscribes to external brokers (Kafka, Redis pub/sub) and relays messages into the active connections.
   Useful when running **multiple server instances** or handling **event streams**.

+* **WebSocketService**
+  Contains **business logic** and determines the **shape of messages** exchanged with clients.
+It delegates distribution to the brokered manager without worrying about concurrency or infrastructure.

 * **Redis**
   Can be used for connection metadata and lightweight pub/sub.